First-order tree-to-tree functions: Register tree transducers

 The semantics of the transducer is a tree-to-tree function, defined as follows.
 The input is a tree over the input alphabet.
 To this tree, apply the transition function, yielding a tree of register updates.
 Next, evaluate the tree of register updates, yielding a register valuation.
 The output tree is defined to be the contents of the designated output register.

 The main difference of our model with respect to prior work is that we want to capture tree transformations defined in first-order logic, as opposed to \mso used in~\cite{bloem_comparison_2000,alurStreamingStringTransducers2011,alur2017streaming}.
 This is why we use first-order relabellings instead of \mso relabellings.
-For the same reason, we require the register updates to be monotone, see the discussion in Section~\ref{sec:unfolding}.
+For the same reason, we require the register updates to be monotone, see the discussion in Section~\ref{sec:unfolding}. \begin{proposition} For every first-order register transducer, there is a first-order register transducer defining the same function, and whose registers are all unary. \end{proposition}

 The main result of this section is that first-order register transducers are expressively complete for first-order tree-to-tree transductions.

 \begin{theorem} Every first-order tree-to-tree transduction is recognised by a first-order register transducer. \end{theorem}